flobbe9/myAirline/README.md

 # myAirline
 Portfolio project simulating a flight booking system.<br>
-Api uses React.js for frontend, Spring-Boot for backend and MySQL as database.
+Api uses React.js for frontend, Spring-Boot for backend and Postgres as database.

 Features not yet included:
 - User login/register